garvit3835/product-docs-feature/how-to-guides/databases/connecting-to-mongodb.md

 To connect to the MongoDB cluster, follow the below steps:

 1. Go to **[MongoDB Atlas](https://cloud.mongodb.com/v2)**.
-2. Go to **Database > Clusters** and select the cluster you wanna connect to.
+2. Go to **Database > Clusters** and select the cluster you want to connect to.
 3. Click on **Connect** and choose the private endpoint option.
-4. Then Click on **Shell** and copy the connection string and paste it in your DevBox CLI:
+4. Then Click on **Shell**, copy the connection string, and paste it into your DevBox CLI:

 {% code %}
 ```bash